kspalaiologos/constant-overhead/README.md

 - LuaJIT lacks a way to issue `idiv` and likely pays for it, but according to `luajit -lp` most of the time is spent in the arithmetic coder anyway.

 Interesting findings:
-- Turn-the-GC-off snake oil doesn't work (e.g. through enabling EpsilonGC for Java) for major runtimes makes no difference because the program does not allocate.
+- Turn-the-GC-off snake oil doesn't work (e.g. through enabling EpsilonGC for Java) for major runtimes makes no difference because the program does not allocate enough to warrant a GC cycle.
+This is at least a bit surprising, because in programmer folklore, GC is always responsible for all the plagues of the world.

 ## Legendre